Inedo/inedo-docs/Content/proget/feeds/helm/howto-helm-publish.md

 Make sure the "View/Download" and "Add/Repackage" boxes are checked, and then select "Save".

-## Step 4: Publish Your Helm Chart Package
+## Step 4: Publish Your Helm Chart

 To publish your Helm chart to your `internal-helm` feed, you can use [pgutil](/docs/proget/reference-api/proget-pgutil).
 This will require some [minor configuration](/docs/proget/reference-api/proget-pgutil#sources) before use.
 This includes setting up your ProGet instance and API key as a source by running the `sources add` command.
 For example, adding the ProGet instance `https://proget.corp.local/` with the API Key `abc12345` you would enter: